r-joyce/Nanner/README.md

 **NMap Scan**

-To scan with NMap, in the body of the request include a JSON blob of:
+To scan with NMap, in the body of the POST request include a JSON blob of:

 ```
 {
-	"ip": "<ip/cidr ip>",
+	"target": "<ip/cidr ip>",
 	"args": "<args to pass to NMap>"
 }
 ```